davecom/SwiftGraph/README.md

 * `dijkstra()` - Finds the shortest path from a starting vertex to every other vertex in a `WeightedGraph`.
 Returns a tuple who's first element is an array of the distances to each vertex in the graph arranged by index.
 The second element of the tuple is a dictionary mapping graph indices to the previous `Edge` that gets them there in the shortest time from the staring vertex.
 Using this dictionary and the function `pathDictToPath()`, you can find the shortest path from the starting vertex to any other connected vertex.
 See the `dijkstra()` unit tests in `DijkstraGraphTests.swift` for a demo of this.

 ## Authorship & License
-SwiftGraph is written by David Kopec and released under the MIT License (see `LICENSE`).
+SwiftGraph is written by David Kopec and released under the Apache License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.

 ## Future Direction
 Future directions for this project to take could include: